manuGil/online-core/docs/source/systems-model.rst

    |  | population decreases.                                           |                     |
    +--------------------------------------------------------------------+---------------------+

 Systems and their elements do not always change immediately in reaction to internal or external influences.
-When the effects of changes in some of the elements do not affect other elements immediately, we referred to them as the *delayed effects*.
+When the effects of changes in some of the elements of a system, do not affect other elements immediately, we referred to them as the *delayed effects*.

 .. attention::
    **Question.**